nightroman/FarNet/PowerShellFar/README.md

 designed for Far Manager.
 Colorer takes care of editor syntax highlighting.

 PowerShell Core comes with PowerShellFar and runs scripts in Far Manager.
-Windows PowerShell runs scripts from Far Manager as the external app.

 **Project FarNet**